Having a Japanese driver’s license can help many foreign residents integrate themselves smoothly into Japanese society.

 It would be wise to bring some food, water, and a good book.

 Furthermore, it would be advantageous to go to the driving center before they open.
-Most places operate via first-come first-serve basis.
-I arrived an hour before the driving center opened and there were people queuing for a spot to get their licenses.
+Most places operate via a first-come first-serve basis.
+I arrived an hour before the test center opened and there were at least 50 people queuing for a spot to get their licenses.

 Cruise on to the next page to see the Process of Applying